alexcu2718/fdf/README.md

 use libc::dirent as dirent64;
 #[cfg(target_os = "linux")]
 use libc::dirent64;
+// This has a computational complexity of  O(1)!, truly constant time and a constant function!
 //The code is explained better in the true function definition
 // I have to keep it short for the readme!)
 //This is the little-endian implementation, see crate for modified version for big-endian
 // Only used on Linux+Solaris+Illumos systems, OpenBSD/macos systems store the name length trivially
 //(SIMD within a register, so no architecture dependence) pub const unsafe fn dirent_const_time_strlen(dirent: *const dirent64) -> usize {
-    //the only true unsafe action here is dereferencing the pointer, that MUST be checked beforehand const DIRENT_HEADER_START: usize = std::mem::offset_of!(dirent64, d_name) + 1;
+    //the only true unsafe action here is dereferencing the pointer,
+    //that MUST be checked before hand, hence why it's an unsafe function. const DIRENT_HEADER_START: usize = std::mem::offset_of!(dirent64, d_name) + 1;
     let reclen = unsafe { (*dirent).d_reclen as usize };
     let last_word = unsafe { *((dirent as *const u8).add(reclen - 8) as *const u64) };